spatineo/covidjson/docs/index.md

 ---
 title: CovidJSON
-description: GeoJSON profile for exchange for viral infections tests, contact tracking and regional statistics data
+description: GeoJSON profile for exchange of viral infections tests, contact tracing and regional statistics data
 ---

-A GeoJSON data model for exchanging data for viral infection tests, contact events used for contact tracking and regional infection statistics.
+A GeoJSON data model for exchanging data for viral infection tests, contact events used for contact tracing and regional infection statistics.
 The model is based on OGC/ISO Observations & measurements Standard ([O&M, ISO 19156](https://www.iso.org/standard/32574.html)) concepts.
 Created specifically for recording and exchanging data on SARS-CoV-2 infection tests, but likely applicable also to describing test data for detecting other infectious diseases too.

 The Observations and measurements defines a conceptual model for describing observation events and their results as geospatial features.
 This specification uses an early draft proposal version of the ISO 19156 Edition 2 data model currently under preparation in the [OGC O&M Standards Working Group](https://github.com/opengeospatial/om-swg).
 The O&M GeoJSON mapping follows the proposed [O&M GeoJSON encoding profile](https://github.com/opengeospatial/omsf-profile/tree/master/omsf-json) by Ilkka Rinne.

 The CovidJSON provides a data model for two primary epidemia related use cases:
-* [Individual test cases](#infection-tests-and-contact-tracking) with traceable locations of the sampling, analysis, and the residential area of the tested subject, as well as contact tracking, and
+* [Individual test cases](#infection-tests-and-contact-tracing) with traceable locations of the sample taking, analysis of the sample, and the residential area of the tested subject, as well as proximate contact events used for infection tracing, and
 * [Regional infection statistics](#regional-infection-statistics), such as numbers of infection tests carried out or number of positive infection test results

 Initially developed by Ilkka Rinne / Spatineo as part of the activities of the [CoronaGISFinland](https://geoforum.fi/paikkatiedon-koronavirus-asiantuntijat/), the Finnish task expert force for leveraging GIS for helping the Finnish governmental organisations, communities and companies in mitigating the impact of the COVID-19 pandemia in 2020.